-The lupine’s wilder side is embedded in its name: lupinus is Latin for wolf, and wolf flower is still the common name in Dutch and other languages.
+The lupine’s wilder side is embedded in its name: lupinus is Latin for “wolf,” and “wolf flower” is still the common name in Dutch and other languages.
 No one seems to know why.
 One 19th-century authority suggests that the Romans accorded this title after finding that lupines “ravaged the soil.”
 There was also a widespread idea that lupines, like wolves, are deadly to livestock.
-(Some species do produce toxins, but I can’t find evidence that any are especially dangerous.)
+(Some species do indeed produce toxins.)

 And what, pray tell, are we to make of this strange connection between lupines and the underworld, recorded by Browning in his narrative poem “Pippa Passes”?

 As some Greek dog-sage, dead and merry, / Hellward bound in Charon’s wherry / With food for both worlds, under and upper, / Lupine-seed and Hecate’s supper, / And never an obolus.